 The purposes of this guideline are two-fold:

 - To provide guidance and assistance to university personnel whose areas are being audited, and;

-- To ensure that personnel in the applicable university area-specific compliance offices, the University Compliance Office, and the Office of the Executive Vice Chancellor & General Counsel are promptly informed of audit requests or unannounced visits so that they may coordinate the university’s approach and response to such audits as needed.
+- To ensure that personnel in the applicable university area-specific compliance offices, the University Compliance Office, and the Office of the Vice Chancellor and General Counsel are promptly informed of audit requests or unannounced visits so that they may coordinate the university’s approach and response to such audits as needed.